dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

    .. note::

-      This property artificially alters the scene's lighting and is not energy conserving and consequently not physically accurate.
+      This property artificially alters the scene's lighting and is not energy conserving and consequently not physically accurate see *Geometry Offset* instead).